msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 The other details of the sensor, such as battery level and last recorded temperature are also shown on this screen.

-### Importing FridgeTags
+### Importing Fridge-tags

-If you are using Berlinger FridgeTags, you can import the data directly into Open mSupply.
-To do this, insert the USB of the FridgeTag into your computer.
+If you are using Berlinger Fridge-tags, you can import the data directly into Open mSupply.
+To do this, insert the USB of the Fridge-tag into your computer.
-Then click the `Import fridge tag` button:
+Then click the `Import Fridge-tag` button:

 ![Import fridge tag](/docs/coldchain/images/import_fridge_tag.png)

-This will open a file browsing window, allowing you to select the `.txt` file of the FridgeTag data.
+This will open a file browsing window, allowing you to select the `.txt` file of the Fridge-tag data.
 Simply click on the file and wait for the import to complete.

-<div class="note">Currently supported devices are the Q-Tag FridgeTags from Berlinger.</div>
+<div class="note">Currently supported devices are the Q-Tag Fridge-tags from Berlinger.</div>

 Be patient!
 The import may take some time if you have a lot of data to import.
 Note that currently, any breaches recorded will not be imported / associated with the sensor.